pan-dora/apix-image-services/README.md

 * [`acrepo-connector-idiomatic`](acrepo-connector-idiomatic): Id Mapping Service: This maps a public ID to a (internal and typically much longer) Fedora URI
 * [`acrepo-connector-idiomatic-mysql`](acrepo-connector-idiomatic-mysql): Id Mapping Service Database: This exposes a MySQL datastore for use with the Id Mapping service
 * [`acrepo-connector-idiomatic-pgsql`](acrepo-connector-idiomatic-pgsql): Id Mapping Service Database: This exposes a Postgres datastore for use with the Id Mapping service
+* [`acrepo-connector-triplestore`](acrepo-connector-triplestore): Triplestore Indexing Service: This indexes Fedora resources into named graphs in an external triplestore.

 Other OSGi Features
 -------------------